jglasspilon/Data-Binders-Sample/README.md

 ---

 ## See for yourself
 The demo is fully playable.
-Simply download as zip, extract and run inside of Unity to explore the system and its implementation.
+Simply download as zip and extract (or simply clone the repo).
+Then run inside of Unity to explore the system and its implementation.<br>
+> Unity version 6000.0.58f2

 ### Not a developer?
 Not a Problem!
 Simply download this build and you can see the Data Binder system in action.<br>